aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-6.md

 actually leaning towards this being the culprit at the moment, though the separated analog and igital grounds is --from what I've read-- good design practice in any case.

+UPDATE: Tuesday March 04 2014 2012:

+At this point, I'm not seeing the noise on the output of the comparator that I used to see.
+I haven't changed anything though, so this is really irritating me!
+Regardless, I'm experimenting with different decorrelators.